prabk123/todo-recording-app/README.md

 #### File Minification

-All files have been minified to reduce bundle size and increase load spped.
+All files have been minified to reduce bundle size and increase load speed.
 The entry index.html file has been minified using HtmlWebpackPlugin which has been configured to remove all comments, white space and redundant attributes from the HTML file.

 The javascript files have been minified using TerserPlugin which is webpacks standard js minifier.